haskell/cabal/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] The documentation has been updated, if necessary.
 * [ ] Include [manual QA notes](https://github.com/haskell/cabal/blob/master/CONTRIBUTING.md#qa-notes) if your PR relates to cabal-install.

-Please also shortly describe how you tested your change.
-Bonus points for added tests!
+Bonus points for added automated tests!